It is a fantastic excursion if you visit Porto for a few days. Porto is a beautiful city with gorgeous villages in its surroundings.

 - and the Palace of the Dukes of Braganza.

 The Castle of Guimaraes (Castelo do Guimarães)

-The Castle was an important defensive center, but gradually lost importance, especially with the evolution of war tactics and weapons, until it was left in abandonment.
+The Castle was an important defensive center but gradually lost importance, especially with the evolution of war tactics and weapons, until it was left abandoned.

 The Tower of Homage is closed to the public as it is precisely in the process of restoration and improvement.

 Admission is free and open from 09:00 to 18:00.
 (9 am to 6 pm) The last entry is at 17:30 (5.30 pm)

 Church of San Miguel do Castelo de Guimarães

 Right in front of the Castle is the Church of San Miguel.
 There’s no loss.

 The Church of San Miguel do Castelo de Guimarães is a monument to which the Portuguese and the inhabitants of Guimaraes attach great importance.